CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::

 In particular, we can make use of a function called `Math.round`.
-Recalling the definition, a function is a reusable set of instructions: so in the case of `Math.round` it contains instructions for rounding any number.
+Recalling the definition, a function is a reusable set of instructions: so `Math.round` contains instructions for rounding any number.
 Functions will often take **inputs** and then **apply their set of instructions to the inputs** in order to produce an **output**.

-Let’s see how we can use `Math.round` in the Node REPL.

 So we can write `Math.round` in the Node REPL:
 ![round-img](./assets/math.round-img.png)

 After we've hit enter to evaluate, we then get the following:
 ![round-img](./assets/math.round-evaluated.png)

 So in this case, the REPL output `[Function: round]` is indicating that `Math.round` is a function.